Adult attention deficit hyperactivity disorder: Stimulants

 Stimulants have moderate-to-high effects, which have higher average effects than non-stimulant medications.
-For adults, amphetamines in particular are the most efficacious medications and they (along with methylphenidate) have the least adverse effects.
-While there is some debate about whether to treat ADHD adults with substance use disorder (SUD) with stimulants, the 2019 Updated European Consensus Statement on diagnosis and treatment of adult ADHD notes that "in SUD patients, treatment of ADHD [with stimulants] can be useful to reduce ADHD symptoms without worsening the SUD, and should not be avoided".
+A 2025 meta-analytic systematic review of 113 randomized controlled trials demonstrated that stimulant medications significantly improved core ADHD symptoms in adults over a three-month period, with good acceptability compared to other pharmacological and non-pharmacological treatments.
+For adults, amphetamines in particular are the most efficacious medications, and they (along with methylphenidate) have the fewest adverse effects.
+While there is some debate about whether to treat ADHD adults with substance use disorder (SUD) with stimulants, the 2019 Updated European Consensus Statement on diagnosis and treatment of adult ADHD notes that "in SUD patients, treatment of ADHD [with stimulants] can be useful to reduce ADHD symptoms without worsening the SUD and should not be avoided".

 Amphetamine and its derivatives, prototype stimulants, are available in immediate and long-acting formulations.
-Amphetamines act by multiple mechanisms including reuptake inhibition, displacement of transmitters from vesicles, reversal of uptake transporters and reversible MAO inhibition.
-Thus amphetamines actively increases the release of these neurotransmitters into the synaptic cleft.
+Amphetamines act by multiple mechanisms, including reuptake inhibition, displacement of transmitters from vesicles, reversal of uptake transporters, and reversible MAO inhibition.
+Thus amphetamines actively increase the release of these neurotransmitters into the synaptic cleft.
 In the short term, methylphenidate, a benzylpiperidine and phenethylamine derivative stimulant medication, is well tolerated.
 As of a 2008 review, long-term studies had not been conducted in adults, although no serious side effects had been reported to regulatory authorities.

-In the UK, clinical guidelines recommend that psychostimulants are used as a first-line treatment.
-For people who cannot be treated with stimulants due to a substance use disorder or other contraindications, atomoxetine is the suggested first line treatment in the UK.
-In Canada, clinical guidelines suggest that first line treatment be methylphenidate or lisdexamfetamine.
+In the UK, clinical guidelines recommend that psychostimulants be used as a first-line treatment.
+For people who cannot be treated with stimulants due to a substance use disorder or other contraindications, atomoxetine is the suggested first-line treatment in the UK.
+In Canada, clinical guidelines suggest that first-line treatment be methylphenidate or lisdexamfetamine.
 Non-stimulant medications are generally second-line treatments in Canada.

 Non-stimulant medications

-The non-stimulant atomoxetine (Strattera), may be an effective treatment for adult ADHD.
-Although atomoxetine has a half life similar to stimulants it exhibits delayed onset of therapeutic effects similar to antidepressants.
-Unlike stimulants which are generally controlled substances, atomoxetine lacks addictive potential.
+The non-stimulant atomoxetine (Strattera) may be an effective treatment for adult ADHD.
+Although atomoxetine has a half-life similar to stimulants, it exhibits a delayed onset of therapeutic effects similar to antidepressants.
+Unlike stimulants, which are generally controlled substances, atomoxetine lacks addictive potential.
 It is particularly effective for those with the predominantly inattentive concentration type of attention deficit due to being primarily a norepinephrine reuptake inhibitor.
 It is often prescribed in adults who cannot tolerate the side effects of amphetamines or methylphenidate.
 It is also approved for ADHD by the US Food and Drug Administration.
 A rare but potentially severe side effect includes liver damage and increased suicidal ideation.
+Reboxetine, also a selective norepinephrine reuptake inhibitor, may be used off-label as an alternative to atomoxetine.

-Viloxazine is a selective norepinephrine reuptake inhibitor that was FDA-approved to treat ADHD in children, adolescents, and adults.
+Viloxazine, another selective norepinephrine reuptake inhibitor, was FDA-approved to treat ADHD in children, adolescents, and adults.

-Bupropion and desipramine are two antidepressants that have demonstrated some evidence of effectiveness in the management of ADHD particularly when there is comorbid major depression, although antidepressants have lower treatment effect sizes.
+Bupropion and desipramine are two antidepressants that have demonstrated some evidence of effectiveness in the management of ADHD, particularly when there is comorbid major depression, although antidepressants have lower treatment effect sizes.